darkreactions/DRP/README.md

 The general procedure is to make a csv with `DRP/views/dashboardView.py`, then pull that csv into the javascript in such a way that we have to do as little data processing in javascript as possible.
 The javascript in question is located in `templates/dashboard.html`.
 If you want to make another stacked bar graph, you can use the function `make_stacked_bar` which takes csv's in the form of `date (Y-m-d), values, to, stack`.
 You also pass that function the div id you want to graph to be in, so add a div in the html above the function for your new graph!
 There are other parameters to the function, those are described in the code.
 If you want to make a graph that isn't a stack bar chart, or uses data in a different form, you will have to write your own d3!

 One additional gotcha: If you add another csv, you need to create the file on the server and then edit the permissions so that the program can edit it.

+### Using darkreactions.haverford.edu

+If your lab would like to use our website, please send us an email at darkreactionsproject@gmail.com.
+Please include the lab group name, the email address for the head of the lab, and an access code.
+The access code will be required when users join your lab group.